Thinesh0521/Scratchcard-generator/ReadMe.md

 On the "jenkins" Virtual Machine, I placed the generated public key from jenkin user into the manager and worker VMs.
 Once I have created those two virtual machines ("manager" & "worker"), I used the "jenkins" virtual machine to "ssh" into them.

  Still as the jenkins user, I put the docker login to provide my dockerhub username and password.
-After providing those credentials, through the jenkins app on port 8080, I installed a webhook for my git repository and enabled it on git, this allows for a rolling update.
+After providing those credentials, through the jenkins app on port 8080, I should be able to install a webhook for my git repository and enable it on git, this allows for a rolling update.